-Follow-up with Surgeon
+Follow-up with Surgeon or the following day

 If you did not receive an appointment on discharge, call your surgeon's office to schedule a follow up appointment when you get home.

 COMPLICATIONS - How to Prevent Them

 All surgery comes with risk of complications.
 Complications may occur due to prior health problems, the anesthetic and disruption to the muscles, nerves and blood vessels that occur with the surgery.
 There is a lot you can do to prevent or lower complications.